-Blue balls, known medically as epididymal hypertension (EH), is a condition that can affect people with male genitals.
-It’s not serious, but causes pain and aching in the testicles after having an erection without an orgasm.
-It’s often accompanied by a blueish hue in the testicles.
-Most men do not get EH frequently.
+Blue balls, known medically as epididymal hypertension (EH), can affect people with male genitals.
+It’s not serious, but can cause pain and aching in the testicles after having an erection without an orgasm.

-Typically, this blood is released after orgasm or as a result of a decreased physical arousal.
+Typically, this blood is released after orgasm or as a result of decreased physical arousal.
 Too much blood may stay in the genital area of some people who become aroused for an extended period without a release or decrease of arousal.
-This can cause pain and discomfort.
-The testicles may even start to turn blue due to the excess blood and increase in blood pressure.
+This could cause pain and discomfort.

-If you have pain and discomfort in the testicles only when you’re aroused, it’s most likely a result of EH.
-If you regularly experience painful symptoms when not aroused, it may indicate another problem, such as:
+If you have pain and discomfort in the testicles only when you’re aroused, it may be a result of EH.
+If you regularly experience painful symptoms when not aroused, it may indicate another problem, like:

 - diabetic neuropathy in the groin area

 - epididymitis, which is an inflammation of the testicles

 - infection, which is usually accompanied by inflammation

 It may also be a sign of testicular torsion.
 This occurs because of a rapid twisting of the testicles and causes pain and swelling.
 This often requires emergency surgery.

 Typically, you do not need to see a doctor or clinician about EH.
 If it’s causing you intense pain regularly or impeding your sexual performance, talk with your primary care doctor, urologist, or a sexual therapist.